 We use cookies to improve your experience on our website.
 By continuing to browse this website, you agree to our use of cookies.
 For more information, please refer to our privacy policy.

-Applying these learnings during the creative development process gives advertising the best chance of landing with the ultimate judge of creativity — the consumer.
-While some marketing practitioners have attempted to separate advertising’s role as a driver of short-term sales (‘activation’) and long-term brand building (‘fame’), our experience has shown that the very best advertising can and does deliver on both.
-Prioritizing one over the other is often a false dichotomy — and only leads to wastage.
+Over more recent times some marketing experts have attempted to separate advertising’s role as a catalyst for short-term sales (‘activation’) and long-term brand growth (‘fame’), but our experience has shown that the very best advertising can and does deliver on both.
+Prioritizing one over the other is often a false dichotomy that only leads to wastage.

 Develop stories which focus on a central protagonist people either love, or love to hate.
 Make them feel warm and relatable.
 Antagonists can help bring the audience onto your side.